Malaysia Airlines Flight 370 satellite communications: Deductions

 A few deductions can also be made from the satellite communications.
 The first deduction that can be made from the satellite communications is that the aircraft remained operational until at least 08:19—seven hours after final contact was made with air traffic control over the South China Sea.
 The varying BFO values indicate the aircraft was moving at speed.
 The aircraft's SDU needs location and track information to keep its antenna pointed towards the satellite, so it can also be deduced that the aircraft's navigation system was operational.

 Since the aircraft did not respond to a ping at 09:15, it can be concluded that at some point between 08:19 and 09:15, the aircraft lost the ability to communicate with the ground station.
 Malaysia's Department of Civil Aviation noted this time was "consistent with the maximum endurance of the aircraft" and this time is believed to have been the result of the aircraft entering the ocean after fuel starvation.
 The ATSB is "confident the seventh handshake represents the area where the aircraft ran out of fuel before entering the ocean."

 The log-on message sent from the aircraft at 08:19:29 was not immediately well understood.
 The 02:25 handshake was also initiated by the aircraft.
-Only a few reasons that the SDU would transmit a log-on message exist, such as a power interruption, software failure, loss of critical systems providing input to the SDU, or a loss of the link due to aircraft attitude.
+Only a few reasons that the SDU would transmit a log-on message exist, such as a power interruption, software failure, loss of critical systems providing input to the SDU, or a loss of the link due to aircraft altitude.
 Investigators consider the most likely reason to be that they were sent during power-up after an electrical outage.
 At 08:19, the aircraft had been airborne for 7 h 38 min; the typical Kuala Lumpur-Beijing flight is 51/2 hours and fuel exhaustion was likely.
 In the event of fuel exhaustion and engine flame-out, the aircraft's ram air turbine would deploy, providing power to various instruments and flight controls, including the SDU.
 Approximately 90 seconds after the 02:25 handshake, communications from the aircraft's inflight entertainment system were recorded in the ground station log.
 Similar messages would be expected following the 08:19 handshake but none were received, supporting the fuel starvation scenario.